Higher-form entanglement asymmetry. Part I. The limits of symmetry breaking: Subregion theorem for (1) U(1) 0-form symmetry

-where the additive constant depends on the details of the function \(C_d\).
+where the additive constant depends on the details of the function \(C_d\) and therefore on $\n$ (for $d=3,4$ we compute $\det\bbM_{\n,d}$, from which the constant follows, in \cref{app:ssec:determinant}).
 These limits give us a handle on the entanglement entropy, since in both regimes the continuation \(\n \to 1\) is straightforward.
 Altogether, we find:

 Note that \(\ent^{\t{inst}}\) is negative for all \(\mu R\).
 This is easy to see at \(\mu R \ll 1\), while for general \(\mu R\) it follows from monotonicity of the Siegel theta function.
 This feature is not a cause for concern: the full entanglement entropy of the theory is \(\ent = \ent^{\t{inst}} + \ent^{\t{osc}}\), where \(\ent^{\t{osc}}\) denotes the oscillator contribution.
 As discussed above, the oscillator contribution must be computed in the presence of a UV regulator and typically diverges as a power of the cutoff.
 Consequently, \(\ent^{\t{inst}}\) is always subleading.
 In this light, \(\ent^{\t{inst}}\) is best seen as a negative universal subleading correction, much like the topological entanglement entropy \cite{Kitaev:2005dm, Levin:2006zz} in topologically ordered phases.